Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: ToxiMol Benchmark

-\paragraph{Multi-Dimensional Evaluation Criteria and Decision Protocol.} ToxiEval defines five core evaluation dimensions: Safety Score~$\mathcal{S}_{\text{safe}}$, Quantitative Estimate of Drug-likeness (QED)~$\mathcal{Q}$, Lipinski’s Rule of Five (RO5)~$\mathcal{V}_{\text{ro5}}$, Synthetic Accessibility Score (SAS)~$\mathcal{S}_{\text{sas}}$, and Structural Similarity (SS)~$\mathcal{S}_{\text{sim}}$.
+\textbf{Multi-Dimensional Evaluation Criteria and Decision Protocol.} ToxiEval defines five core evaluation dimensions: Safety Score~$\mathcal{S}_{\text{safe}}$, Quantitative Estimate of Drug-likeness (QED)~$\mathcal{Q}$, Lipinski’s Rule of Five (RO5)~$\mathcal{V}_{\text{ro5}}$, Synthetic Accessibility Score (SAS)~$\mathcal{S}_{\text{sas}}$, and Structural Similarity (SS)~$\mathcal{S}_{\text{sim}}$.
 See Appendix~\ref{appendix_metrics} for details on these evaluation metrics.
 We adopt a strict conjunctive decision protocol, where a generated molecule is deemed \textit{successfully repaired} only if all criteria are satisfied simultaneously.
 The definitions and thresholds are as follows:

 \begin{itemize}[leftmargin=15pt] \item \textbf{Safety Score:} We use the TxGemma-Predict~\cite{wang2025txgemma} model to estimate toxicity endpoints.
 For binary classification tasks, label ``A'' (non-toxic/non-inhibitory) corresponds to $\mathcal{S}_{\text{safe}} = 1$, while label ``B'' (toxic/inhibitory) corresponds to $\mathcal{S}_{\text{safe}} = 0$, and the threshold is $\mathcal{S}_{\text{safe}} = 1$.
-For the LD50 task, the model outputs a continuous score in $[0, 1000]$, representing a lethal dose where higher values indicate lower toxicity.
+For the LD50 task, the model outputs a continuous score in $[0, 1000]$, where higher values indicate lower toxicity.
 This score is normalized to $[0, 1]$, and the threshold is set to $\mathcal{S}_{\text{safe}} > 0.5$, consistent with the default decision boundary of TxGemma-Predict.
+It is worth noting that our adoption of TxGemma-Predict as the sole molecular toxicity predictor is based on a comprehensive consideration of multiple factors.
+The selection criteria and their rationale have been systematically and rigorously discussed in Appendix~\ref{txgemma_selection}.

 \item \textbf{QED:} This criterion evaluates drug-likeness.
-QED outputs a continuous score in $[0, 1]$, with higher values, indicating a stronger resemblance to real drug compounds.
+QED outputs a continuous score in $[0, 1]$, with higher values indicating a stronger resemblance to real drug compounds.
 Following Bickerton \emph{et al}.~\cite{bickerton2012quantifying}, the threshold is $\mathcal{Q} \geq 0.5$.

 \item \textbf{SAS:} SAS assesses the synthetic feasibility of molecules, with scores ranging from $[1, 10]$.
 Lower values indicate easier synthesis.
 Based on Ertl and Schuffenhauer's findings, we set the threshold as $\mathcal{S}_{\text{sas}} \leq 6$~\cite{ertl2009estimation}.